-Without the capability to do this efficiently, sports teams and leagues are not in the best position to maximize revenue for themselves.
-Nor to build value for the brand partners that support them.
+Without the capability to do this efficiently, sports teams and leagues aren’t in the best position to maximize revenue for themselves.
+And they aren’t in the ideal spot to build value for the brand partners that support them.

 Getting prompt access to branded content from sports organizations is a major obstacle for partners and players alike.
 When properties can solve this problem, sponsors will invest more in them.

 Transforming Digital Media Flow Reshapes Sponsor Revenue Potential